IBM/watson-document-co-relation/USECASES.md

 - **Text similarity between text content across documents**

 There are known entities that could have a text description associated with them.
-There can be a need to correlate the entities based on the similarity of the text desacription.
+There can be a need to correlate the entities based on the similarity of the text description.
 Take the example of software development artifacts.
 We might want to correlate a `defect` to a `requirement`.
 The similarity of the `defect` description and `requirement` description can be used to correlate the two artifacts or entities.

 > Note: The code and configuration provided in this repository can be modified to build a solution for the above scenarios.